flyingkukri/countexex/README.md

 Check task:
   -m [ --model ] arg                    Required argument: Path to model file.
-                                        Model has to be in PRISM format: e.g. model.nm
+                                        Model has to be in PRISM format: e.g., model.nm
   -p [ --propertyMax ] arg              Required argument: Specify wether you
                                         want to check Pmax or Pmin.
 Set the